-In fact the term 'public trust' has been recognised and adopted in the statutes establishing anti-corruption bodies in NSW, Queensland, Western Australia and Victoria,2 requiring those bodies to provide a safeguard against 'a breach of public trust'.
-And it is also recognised as an ethical requirement in the Public Sector Ethics Act 1994 (Qld) (which states in s.
-6, 'In recognition that public office involves a public trust ...') and the Commonwealth Government's Ministerial Code ('In recognition that public office is a public trust...')3
+Australia and Victoria, requiring those bodies to provide a safeguard against 'a breach of public trust'.
+It is also recognised as an ethical requirement in the Public Sector Ethics Act 1994 (Qld), which states in s.
+6, 'In recognition that public office involves a public trust ...'), and in the Commonwealth Government's Ministerial Code ('In recognition that public office is a public trust...').

-But the public trust principle is not restricted to criminal laws.
-It was used in aid of a decision by the High Court in 2017 holding that a South Australian Senator, Bob Day, was disqualified from sitting as a Senator under the Constitution4.
-The High Court's decision sets out in general terms5 what are the public trust obligations and duties of a Member of Parliament as a public officer.
-These include 'that parliamentarians have a duty not to use their position to promote their own pecuniary interests (or those of their family or entities close to them) in circumstances where there is a conflict, or a real or substantial possibility of conflict between those interests and their duty to the public' and that 'the fundamental obligation of Members of Parliament in carrying out their functions
+The public trust principle is not restricted to criminal laws.
+It was used in aid of a decision by the High Court in 2017 holding that a South Australian Senator, Bob Day, was disqualified from sitting as a Senator under the Constitution.
+The High Court's decision sets out in general terms what are the public trust obligations and duties of a Member of Parliament as a public officer.
+These include 'that parliamentarians have a duty not to use their position to promote their own pecuniary interests (or those of their family or entities close to them) in circumstances where there is a conflict, or a real or substantial possibility of conflict between those interests and their duty to the public' and that 'the fundamental obligation of Members of Parliament in carrying out their functions was to act with fidelity and single-mindedness to the welfare of the community'.
+Significantly, the High Court's decision also shows that these obligations and duties are fundamental, under the Constitution.